AgileVentures/av-static-website/source/blog_articles/2017-06-13-av-design-sprint-day-one.html.markdown

 ![design sprint](/images/design_sprint.png)

 If I learned one thing from the NHS design sprint it's get the sprint day blog numbering sorted! :-) I think I'm on top of it this time.
-I started yesterday with a minus-one blog and so today's day one blog looks back at day one that we had yesterday as we get set for day two coming up later today.
+I started yesterday with a minus-one blog and so today's "day one" blog looks back at day one.
+That was yesterday and day two is coming up later today.
 We did an intense six hours yesterday, all online, with Matt, Michael and myself in the same hangout for the whole time.
 We did start off with Lokesh, but he suffered a power cut and had to drop out which was a shame.
 A couple of others who might have been going to join us couldn't make it, so we were down to a pretty bare sprint team of three, but that was more than we had for the NHS design sprint, so my personal design sprint trend is up.
-We also had five experts give their input and opinions.
+We also had five experts give their input and opinions over the course of the day.

 We operated out of this [Day 1 document](https://docs.google.com/document/d/1-58E54GHIg8OrZdsPe55O9-mEVcNmGFa7roe9ya-mzw/edit#), getting the schedule in there and recording the long term goal: